Josh Gad biography

 Over the next few years, Josh made good use of his comedic talent in a slew of guest roles of TV shows such as The Daily Show with Jon Stewart, Californication, Modern Family, and with recurring roles in the short-lived series Good Vibes (2011) and 1600 Penn (2012-2013).

-The multi-talented actor can more recently be heard lending his voice towards the 2016 video game-turned-animated feature The Angry Birds Movie.
-In 2017, he also lent his voice to act alongside Dennis Quaid in the family drama A Dog's Purpose.
-He also portrays LeFou in the live-action adaptation of Beauty and the Beast.
+The multi-talented actor can more recently be heard lending his voice towards the 2016 video game-turned-animated feature The Angry Birds Movie .
+In 2017, he also lent his voice to act alongside Dennis Quaid in the family drama A Dog's Purpose .
+He also portrays LeFou in the live-action adaptation of Beauty and the Beast .
+He would then go on the have roles in other 2017 films such as Murder on the Orient Express (2017) and Marshall (2017).

 Josh has been married to actress Ida Darvish since 2008, with whom he has two children.